 5 of the Best Feature Lighting Ideas for Vaulted or Tall Ceilings

 Interior lighting is a fundamental element of any good interior design project especially if your room has a vaulted ceiling or very tall ceilings.
 Combining a good mix of functional and feature light fixtures is often the key to a winning lighting scheme.
 Here we offer some lighting solutions and ideas for vaulted or tall ceilings and also lighting for tricky interior spaces.

 What is a vaulted ceiling?

 Vaulted ceilings are architectural arched or pitched forms in your ceiling.
 Originally used in cathedral architecture, they offer the interior a sense of grandeur by providing large amounts of space and beautiful architectural lines.

 A vaulted ceiling can be the most beautiful architectural feature in a large living space such as a kitchen, lounge or dining area.
 Often found in barn renovations or as in the photo above an old school house renovation, with exposed beams to give the space a warm rustic style, they can bring large amounts of light and air into the space.
-With the additional space created by opening up a ceiling there is the opportunity to hang large feature lights such as this aluminium ceiling pendant by Baliga which is 46cm tall and 46cm wide.
+With the additional space created by opening up a ceiling there is the opportunity to hang large feature lights such as this industrial style large aluminium ceiling pendant which is 55cm tall and 40cm wide.

 Lighting for difficult spaces

-But pitched roofs can also be a tricky customer to contend with where space is a limited.
-If your bedrooms or bathroom is in the eaves of a pitched roof, it can be tricky to design the space to include the furniture whilst ensuring there is enough headroom to move around.
+But pitched roofs can also be a tricky customer to contend with where space is limited.
+If your bedroom or bathroom is in the eaves of a pitched roof, it can be tricky to design the space to include the furniture whilst ensuring there is enough headroom to move around.
 This is where smaller functional wall lighting might come in really handy.
-These reclaimed industrial Russian aluminium micro spot lights are great to mount on walls where space is tight and they are waterproof as well, so can be used in bathrooms or outdoors.
-They can be mounted next to each other on multiples or spread around the room as singles.
+These reclaimed industrial aluminium micro spot lights are great to mount on walls where space is tight and they are waterproof as well, so can be used in bathrooms or outdoors.
+They can be mounted next to each other in multiples or spread around the room as singles.
 Lovely small industrial style feature lights to use instead of a standard modern recessed spot light.

 Inject Character with Large Feature Lighting